syedab/CSE-5349/README.md

 # CSE-5349
-Breathing Monitoring Using IMU with Python Programming Language
+Breathing Monitoring Using IMU(MPU-6050) with Arduino